 How do you stop a boomy bass?

-Also, these bass traps are absorbing the boomy frequencies of the bass that will help a lot in stopping the boomy bass.
+Also, these bass traps are absorbing the boomy frequencies of the bass which will help a lot in stopping the boomy bass.

 Apart from bass traps, you will have to install acoustic panels and soundproof the home theater.
 Click on the blue-colored words to read my guides about them.
 These two topics are huge, that’s why I can’t cover them here.
 These acoustic panels and soundproofing will enhance and refine the audio even more.